 The same was true of Jesus.
 When Jesus began his ministry, He was baptized, and the Spirit descended on Him like a dove (Luke 3:22).
 Luke 4:14 says that he returned to Galilee in the power of the Spirit.

 He went to Nazareth, entered the local synagogue, stood us and said, “The Spirit of the Lord is on me, because he has anointed me to proclaim good news to the poor.
 He has sent me to proclaim freedom for the prisoners and recovery of sight for the blind, to set the oppressed free, to proclaim the year of the Lord’s favor.”
 (Luke 4:18-19 NIV).

-The king of Ammon is named Nahash.
-Nahash in Hebrew means “serpent”.
-Some have called him the serpent king.
+Saul defeated Nahash, the king of Ammon.
+Nahash in Hebrew (nah-hash) means “serpent”.
+Nahash was the serpent king.
 He was a wicked king.
 He was a powerful king.
 He was intimidating.
 He wanted to poke people’s eyes out and mutilate them.
-Saul defeated him.
-Jesus also defeats a powerful enemy.
-He defeats sin and Satan and all the powers of darkness.
+Saul defeated the serpent king and so did Jesus on the cross.

 He is the savior of the world.
 He is the Lamb of God who takes away the sins of the world.
 He delivers people from their sins, but Jesus will also deliver people in a military sense.
 At the Second Coming, when He returns, people die.
 His robe is dipped in blood.
 The Battle of Armageddon takes place.

 7) Both Jesus and Saul were humble

 The first king of Israel was not proud, ambitious.
 He is humble.
 He is humble in I Samuel 9, I Samuel 10 and I Samuel 11.
 We see this quality repeatedly in Saul.